logic-star-ai/swt-bench/README.md

 ### Unit Test mode vs. Reproduction Script mode

-By default, SWT-Bench evaluates in unit test mode.
-In unit test mode the model prediction is considered as a unit test to be integrated into the existing test suite.
-The evaluation harness executes the parts of the test suite that were modified by the model prediction and reports all changes to the test suite for computing the success rate.
-Successful patches add a pass->fail test to the test suite without causing any failures among existing tests.
+By default, SWT-Bench operates in unit test mode, where model predictions are treated as unit tests to be integrated into the existing test suite.
+The evaluation harness runs the modified parts of the test suite and reports changes to compute the success rate.
+Successful patches add a pass-to-fail test without causing existing tests to fail.

-An easier setting is reproduction script mode.
-In reproduction script mode, the model prediction is considered as a standalone script that reproduces the issue.
-The evaluation harness executes the script on the codebase and reports the success rate based on the script's exit code, where 0 counts as passing and 1 as failing.
-The test suite of the codebase is not executed in this mode.
+In the simpler reproduction script mode, model predictions are considered standalone scripts that reproduce issues.
+The evaluation harness runs the script on the codebase and determines success based on the script's exit code: 0 for pass and 1 for fail.
+The test suite is not executed in this mode.

 ## Reporting results